Research

 - Transient neuronal suppression for exploitation of new sensory evidence

-- PyDDM is a simulator for the Drift Diffusion Model (DDM) in cognitive neuroscience.
+- PyDDM is a simulator for the generalized drift-diffusion model (DDM) in cognitive neuroscience.

 - spatiotemporal is a Python library for modeling spatial and temporal autocorrelation, especially in resting state fMRI data.